Backpage Founders Indicted On Charges Of Facilitating Prostitution

 Backpage.com had shut down its adult ad pages in January 2017.
 CEO Carl Ferrer and shareholders Lacey and Larkin had previously been charged with conspiracy to commit pimping, but a California judge rejected the charges.
 Lacey and Larkin are former executives of the New Times Media chain, which they sold off a few years ago.

 Ferrer was subpoenaed to testify before the Senate in 2015, but he did not show up.
-He, Lacey and Larkin did appear before the Senate Permanent Subcommittee on Investigations in 2017, but they declined to answer questions citing the First and Fifth Amendments.
+He, Lacey and Larkin did appear before the Senate Permanent Subcommittee on Investigations in 2017, but they declined to answer questions, citing the First and Fifth Amendments.

 The Supreme Court last year declined to hear an appeal against Backpage and its use of the Internet shield law, known as Section 230 of the Communications Decency Act.